Appliance Rebates: Can you cash in your old applicance?

 What if I miss out on the state appliance rebate program?

 Even if you miss out on the rebates your state is offering, you can still get a fast cash return on your purchase of a new appliance.
-Heating and air conditioning systems as well as water heaters apply for federal tax credits.
+Heating and air conditioning systems as well as water heaters request federal tax credits.
 You should also check with your local utility company – most of them also offer rebates when you buy efficient appliances.